klionsky123/dmk-airflow-etl/README.md

 ## Project Notes

-- MS SQL server, installed on a separate machine, is a destination that contains
+- Microsoft SQL Server, installed on a separate machine, serves as the destination database and contains:
-  1. ETL metadata tables (metadata `schema`)
+  1. ETL metadata tables (in a dedicated metadata schema)
-  2. Both `Stage` & `Prod` data tables.
+  2. Both staging and production data tables
-- Apache Airflow, installed on Docker, is used for scheduling & ETL processing.
+- Apache Airflow, running in Docker, is used for job scheduling and ETL orchestration.
-- Extract part is done via python modules.
+- The Extract step is implemented using Python pandas, sqlalchemy and SQL Server stored procs.
-- Both Transform & Load steps are implemented via stored procedures.
+- The Transform and Load steps are handled via SQL stored procedures.

 ### Project Architecture:
 <br/>